vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 It thus appears that the central theme of both sides of the crossbar is the acquisition of a Pāśupata good: the instruction in the Pāśupata observance and the procurement of the Pāśupata weapoṇThe toraṇa may have stood at the entrance of a Pāśupata temple.
-The depiction of the instruction scene, the Daks.in. ām¯urti or Siva’s figure of grace, would therefore be appropriate, if our ´ analysis is correct.
+The depiction of the instruction scene, the Daks.in. āmūrti or Siva’s figure of grace, would therefore be appropriate, if our ´ analysis is correct.